 For an adult, normal metabolizer, 90 to 150 mgs of dextromethorphan..
 For those who are antidepressant naieve, only one 90 mg dose may be needed.
 Repeat every 2 to 3 days, or once per week as needed.

-Lithium orotate: Stabilize on 10 to 20 mgs per day to block dxm side effects and enhance antidepressant effect.
+Lithium orotate: Stabilize on 1 mg to 10 mg to per day to block dxm side effects and enhance antidepressant effect.
 Lithium orotate supplements generally come in pills containing 5 mgs of lithium.
-The recommended supplemental dose is far less than use for bipolar patients, who take 80 to 100 mgs of lithium.
+The recommended supplemental dose is far less than use for bipolar patients, who take 80 to 100 mgs of lithium from lithium carbonate.

 For autoimmune conditions, two doses of dxm may be needed.
 I have used DXM to treat my Hidradenitis suppurativa with success but only with a two dose regimen.

 Again, none of this should be attempted without a doctor's monitoring but if you are ill and the doctor is treating you with far more dangerous medications such as oxycontin and benzodiazepines, this may be an avenue to explore.